A second chance to watch Joan Jonas’s performance of Draw Without Looking captured live Thursday, 28 February, 2013 at Tate Modern

 Joan Jonas, one of the most significant artists in the history of video and performance art, opens the BMW Tate Live Performance Room 2013 series with a new work created especially for an online audience.

 The global online audience are encouraged to chat with other viewers via social media channels during the performance and to put questions to the artist or curator for the live Q&A following, using their Twitter, Facebook or Google+ accounts.
 The latest updates will be available by following @Tate_Live, using #BMWTateLive; Tate Facebook; or Tate Google+.

 Since the 1960s, Jonas has transcended genres to develop influential work rooted in space, movement, ritual and gesture.
-Jonas pioneered the use of film and video in performance, and later began to incorporate fairytales and folklore, turning away from the camera toward a more painterly, narrative and text-based practice.
+Jonas pioneered the use of film and video in performance, and later began to incorporate fairy-tales and folklore, turning away from the camera toward a more painterly, narrative and text-based practice.
 She has always combined traditional and new media in her work.
-The Juniper Tree, Jonas’s first UK performance at the Whitechapel Art Gallery in 1979, and now part of Tate’s collection, is currently on display as part of Tate Modern’s A Bigger Splash exhibition until 1 April 2013.
+Jonas’s Performance Room will coincide with her work The Juniper Tree, Jonas’s first UK performance at the Whitechapel Art Gallery in 1979, and now part of Tate’s collection, being on display as part of Tate Modern’s A Bigger Splash exhibition.

-Audiences are invited to enter the online BMW Tate Live Performance Room via www.youtube.com/user/tate/tatelive at 20.00 hrs in the UK and exactly the same moment across time zones on the specified dates - 15.00 hrs on the East Coast of America, 21.00 hrs in mainland Europe and 23.00 hrs in Russia.
+Audiences are invited to enter the online BMW Tate Live Performance Room via www.youtube.com/user/tate/tatelive at 20.00 in the UK and exactly the same moment across time zones on the specified dates:

 BMW Tate Live is curated by Catherine Wood, Curator, Contemporary Art and Performance, Tate and Capucine Perrot, Assistant Curator, Tate Modern.